Pranked3/shaankmahajan.github.io/html-lessons.md

 </html>
 ```
 <br />
 This code will tell the browser that the type of document it is reading is Html and not something else.
-Then the <html></html> code beneath it is where the Html document starts.
+Then the <html></html> code is where the Html document starts.
 All the main Html content is put between these tags.
 <br />
 <br />
 Everything has a head and a body so add a head and body to the html document inside the <html></html> thing.